AWS Identity and Access Management (IAM) Role Authentication

 Overview

 You need to configure AWS authentication to enable access to AWS resources.
-If the Edge Delta SaaS needs to access your AWS for services such as rehydration, or if an Edge Delta Hosted Agent needs to access your AWS resources then additional authentication using assumed roles is required.
+If an Edge Delta Cloud Fleet needs to access your AWS resources then additional authentication using assumed roles is required.

 Process Overview

 Normal read access to AWS end points can be configured with a simple key ID and secret.
-For rehydration or hosted agents access, Edge Delta has defined specific users.
+For rehydration or Cloud Fleets access, Edge Delta has defined specific users.
 In this instance, authentication involves creating an AWS role and giving the required permissions to these users.

 Configure AWS Authentication

 There are three methods you can use to provide AWS authentication to Edge Delta.
-Hosted agents and rehydration accesses your AWS Services from the Edge Delta back end and require an assumed role.
+Cloud Fleets and rehydration accesses your AWS Services from the Edge Delta back end and require an assumed role.
 This could also be achieved using a direct keyID/secKey but this approach is not recommended for security reasons.

 Configuration File

-You can provide the AWS key ID and AWS security key in the Edge Delta agent configuration:
+You can provide the AWS key ID and AWS security key in the Edge Delta fleet configuration:

 aws_key_id: '{{ Env "AWS_KEY_ID" }}'